radar/ryanbigg.com/_posts/2015-08-06-my-self-publishing-success-story.markdown

 ![Manning Royalties](/images/success-story/manning-royalties.png)

+To be fair, the dry-spell since January 2012 is partly because Manning overpaid my royalties by $3.8k.
+Just a small clerical error, I'm sure.
+But since then, Rails 4 in Action has been earning money I haven't seen anything for our work on it.

 The monthly income is a great motivator to the writing process because it's a monthly reminder that people think it's worthwhile buying and (probably) reading the books that I publish on Leanpub.